Loops, not groups: Long cycles are responsible for discontinuous phase transitions in higher-order network contagions

-If $\alpha_\Delta = 1$, then $T_\Delta = T$ and we have a simple contagion, and if $\alpha_\Delta > 1$, then $T_\Delta > T$ and we have a complex contagion.
-Proceeding as in Eqs.~(\ref{eq:start_simple_size}-\ref{eq:simple_size}), and changing every second exposure to transmit with $T_\Delta$, the resulting model is
+If $\alpha_\Delta = 1$, then $T_\Delta = T$ and we have a simple contagion within triangles, and if $\alpha_\Delta > 1$, then $T_\Delta > T$ and we have a complex contagion where second exposures within triangles have a higher transmission probability.
+Proceeding as in Eqs.~(\ref{eq:start_simple_size}-\ref{eq:simple_size}), and changing every second exposure to a node within a triangle to transmit with $T_\Delta$, the resulting model is

 and

 where $u_{out}$ ($v_{out}$) is the probability that a node is not connected to the largest connected component through a randomly-selected edge (triangle), and $R$ is the probability that we observe a giant component.
 We use the subscript \textit{``out''} to refer to the direction of the percolation, where in outward percolation we consider whether a transmission link exists from a node to the giant component.